 Home Sellers Pitfalls of Overpriced Listings.

 Life of an overpriced listing.
-When the home is first listed there maybe a flurry of activity but it will die down.
-Buyers are not willing to pay for a overpriced home.
-There maybe similar homes on the market at a realistic price.
-In today’s market there may not be homes currently on the market.
+When the home is first listed there may be a flurry of activity but it will die down.
+Buyers are not willing to pay for an overpriced home.
+There may be similar homes on the market at a realistic price.
+In today’s market, there may not be homes currently on the market.
 Buyers willing to sit on the fence.
-Waiting for new listings realistically priced to come on market.
+Waiting for new listings realistically priced to come on the market.
 If your home is overpriced the longer the home sits on the market the less desirable your home becomes.
 There are one of two routes the seller can take.
 Leaving the home on the market with the hope and wish that the market will catch up to their desired price.
 Or you can reduce the asking price.
-Pitfall either way you have loss the initial activity and appeal that comes along with initially listing your home.
-Overpriced listings tend to sale for less than homes that were placed on market at market value.
+Pitfall, either way, you have lost the initial activity and appeal that comes along with initially listing your home.
+Overpriced listings tend to sell for less than homes that were placed on the market at market value.

 The Window of Opportunity

 The highest time of interest is when your home first goes on the market.
 The new listing captures the interest of real estate agents and buyers.
-Of course home should be professionally photographed.
+Of course, the home should be professionally photographed.
 Should be available for prospective buyer showings.
 Most importantly, is that the home is realistically priced.
 Do not list high with the thought that you will reduce later.
-Overpriced listings that reduce price after 45 days has missed their window of optimum opportunity.
+Overpriced listings that reduce the price after 45 days have missed their window of optimum opportunity.

 Is it in human nature that we all like new?
-New babies, movies, cars and etc. Same principal applies to new listings.
-When your new listing comes on market make sure is priced correctly.
-Overprice listings tend to sale for less than correctly priced listings.
+New babies, movies, cars and etc. The Same principle applies to new listings.
+When your new listing comes on the market make sure is priced correctly.
+Overprice listings tend to sell for less than correctly priced listings.
 Home Sellers Pitfalls of Overpriced Listings.

 Consider the Lender’s Appraisal